Jmasiulis/gousto-react-test/README.md

 * `yarn start-windows` - starting the app in dev mode on windows
 * `yarn build` - build the production artifacts
 * `yarn test` - running the tests

+## Application structure

+Current functionality is divided into features.
+Since we only have one feature now, it's called products.
+There you can find a Container, which contains no logic and components inside, which has everything else.

+Styling was moved to assets folder to not pollute the folders.

+Search was moved to components as there's a great chance there will be more places where this can be reused.
+The component itself is very little and very easy to re-use.

+## A list of missing functional requirements

+None.
+I picked 2,5 hours time limit and I did it all.
+I missed some of the non-functional requirements, though.

+## Possible improvements/ functionality
+Added tests for store.
+It would be very great to add testing there, which would take some time to prepare mocked data, but it would confirm it's working there.

+Added some prop-types, but didn't have time anymore to add some initial types when some of them doesn't exist.

+App could be more responsive.

+Reducer could be improved even further, as different dispatch calls now feels a bit cluttered there.

+A better handling of API calls, when it fails especially.

 ## How to deliver your assessment